Southern Sweet Tea

 Sweet tea, or as it’s known in the south, simply, tea.
 If you order tea at a restaurant it’s going to be sweet.
 It’s just a given.
 If you don’t want it sweet, then you would order unsweetened tea.
 Most homes in the south typically have a pitcher, or gallon jug in the fridge, ready to serve up a refreshing glass at any given moment.

-How to Make Sweet Tea
+How to make Sweet Tea:

-- Pour 2 cups of water into a medium size saucepan.
+- Create Simple Syrup: Pour 2 cups of water into a medium size saucepan.
 Add in the baking soda and sugar.
 Bring this to a boil while stirring.
 This creates a simple syrup, which is what is going to make this tea sweet but not gritty with sugar.
 The baking soda takes away the bitterness from the tea.

 - Let the tea steep in the hot water for 5-10 minutes.
+(If you have time, allow the tea bags to steep for longer!
+2 hours up to 24 hours, this helps the tea flavor develop!)

 - Serve immediately or store in the refrigerator for up to one week.